 The governance of the EU Strategy for the Danube Region (EUSDR) plays a strategic role for the implementation of its actions and the achievements of its objectives, targets and overall goals.
-Participating states and key stakeholders have made great efforts to build and ensure an effective and efficient governance for the EUSDR at all levels.
-However, during the past years we have been witnessing a number of negative trends when it comes to management and work in the field: weak participation in meetings, lack of ownership and commitment, insufficient resources, high staff fluctuation, shortcomings in implementation and follow-up of the actions etc. Also the second Report from the EU Commission on the implementation of EU macro-regional strategies1 published in January 2019 identified the following areas for further improvement of the EUSDR:
+EUSDR participating states and key stakeholders have made great efforts to build and ensure an effective and efficient governance for the EUSDR at all levels.
+However, a number of challenges within the EUSDR governance, and consequently within the implementation of the EUSDR, still provides room for improvement: appropriate participation in meetings, strong ownership and commitment, sufficient resources, high staff fluctuation, shortcomings in concrete implementation and follow-up of the agreed actions etc.1.
+Also, the Reports from the Commission on the implementation of EU macroregional strategies and the Joint statements of the Ministers of the participating states of the EUSDR2, apart from acknowleding a well-functioning EUSDR governance system, identify the above mentioned and other areas for further improvement of the EUSDR, which aim at simplifying the interplay between EUSDR key implementers and providing a clarification of their roles.